axelerant/engg-handbook/content/docs/productivity/effective-context-switching.md

 ### Medium

-- Ticket grooming is something that might need 2 - 4 hours of focused time.
+- Ticket grooming is something that might need 2-4 hours of focused time.
 - Giving feedback to peers.

 ### Small

 - Peer reviews are something that can be completed in less time compared to above, like 15-30 mins, unless it involves many files and is for large enhancement, in case of which it falls into Medium work.
 - Guiding peers/unblocking them (you are not expected to have long calls and do peer debugging with your peers unless it is explicitly called out).
-These are expected to be small sized ranging from 30 mins to an hour maximum.
+These are expected to be small-sized ranging from 30 mins to an hour.
 - Checking Emails and Slack messages.

 Note that all the above work listed under Large, Medium and Small falls under quadrants 1 and 2 of the Eisenhower matrix.